MirakuSan/symfony-certification-gpt-task/README.md

 ✅ Correct answer: A, C

 Explanation:
-- A) Since Symfony 4+, autowiring is enabled by default in services.yaml.
+- A) Correct answer: Since Symfony 4+, autowiring is enabled by default in services.yaml.
-- B) Symfony 7 also allows services to be configured in PHP via services.php, where autowiring can be enabled with ->autowire(true).
+- B) Incorrect answer: Symfony 7 also allows services to be configured in PHP via services.php, where autowiring can be enabled with ->autowire(true).
-- C) The @Service annotation does not exist in Symfony.
+- C) Correct answer: The @Service annotation does not exist in Symfony.
-- D) There is no AutowirableServiceInterface.
+- D) Incorrect answer: There is no AutowirableServiceInterface.

 Would you like me to provide another question or stop for today?
 </outputExample>

-# Output Example 3: Incorrect Answer
+## Output Example 3: Incorrect Answer
 <inputExample>
 A, B, D
 </inputExample>